Cannabis comes from the leaves, stems, seeds, and flowers of the Cannabis sativa hemp plant. According to the

-Erectile dysfunction (ED) is the inability to get and keep an erection.
-It is a common condition.
-ED may lead to stress and relationship issues.
+Cannabis is often associated with side effects that may affect sexual health, including erectile dysfunction (ED).
+ED is the inability to get and keep an erection.
+A common condition, it may lead to stress and relationship issues.

 - hepatitis C

 - seizures and epilepsy

 - post-traumatic stress disorder

 - amyotrophic lateral sclerosis, otherwise known as Lou Gehrig’s disease

 Medical cannabis isn’t approved for ED.
 Some states allow marijuana use for conditions not on the approved list, if your doctor identifies them as debilitating.

 - Cannabis has been associated with increased sexual desire and arousal.

 - Cannabis may help reduce damage caused by high cholesterol.

 Cannabis has a reputation of giving users a feeling of euphoria.
 Some users report moods that may improve sexual experiences, such as: